Aspiring Chief Executives

 Why choose our Aspiring Chief Executive Programme?

-Designed to empower nonprofit leaders who want to take that step up to become chief executives, the programme will increase your confidence and ability to excel in your current leadership role, appraise the post of chief executive as a future career option, and build your leadership toolkit and leadership presence to maximise your potential as a future chief executive.
+Designed to empower nonprofit leaders who want to take that step up to become chief executives, our Aspiring Chief Executives Programme (ACF) will increase your confidence and ability to excel in your current leadership role, appraise the post of chief executive as a future career option, and build your leadership toolkit and leadership presence to maximise your potential as a future chief executive.

 "A programme I would very much recommend to colleagues and one I hope to support my organisation's Service Directors to attend in due course."